Cayden-145/HealthMate/README.md

 - Updated loader on `/manage-account`
   - Dashboard Components now indicate when they are loading
 - Bug Fixes

-**Insight to the future of HealthMate:**

-- Currently working on generating a graph to show a more in-depth result for users' data, so they can track their weight loss journey.
-- Healthy Recipes (via API)
-- Account settings, which includes the following:
-  - Change display name
-  - Change email linked to account
-  - Change password
-  - Preferences:
-    - Dark/Light Theme
-    - Units (imperial or metric)
-    - Use display name or email (on `/manage-account`)
-- and more!..

 ```
 Dashboard: Recent Weight V1.6.3